 Children are able to be witnesses during divorce proceedings, as long as they are competent and the testimony will not be overly harmful to the child.
 However, this is not a decision you should take lightly.
 If you think that your child will need to testify in court, speak with your attorney first about alternative options.

-At Ashby Law, our attorneys will help you protect yourself and your children during a divorce.
+At Pacific Northwest Family Law, our attorneys will help you protect yourself and your children during a divorce.
 We know that you may face difficult decisions, and will be there to guide you every step of the way.